New Zealand South Asia Centre

 Baljit was a faculty member in the School of Educational Studies and Human Development, College of Education.
 She has been a teacher educator for primary and early childhood teachers in India before joining the University of Canterbury.
 Her research interests are in the areas of historical and cultural studies of childhood and education with focus on home school relationships, literacy, disability, diversity and social justice.
 She has worked in Bastar, India, to investigate the relevance and substance of preschool education for tribal children, and studied the acquisition of reading and writing in five Indian languages.
 She is currently writing a book on the history of early childhood education in British India.

-Piers Locke is a lecturer in anthropology in the School of Social and Political Sciences.
+Piers Locke formerly lectured in Anthropology in the School of Social and Political Sciences at University of Canterbury.
 His primary research concerns the history and ethnography of captive elephant management, and his main fieldwork is with the elephant handlers of the Chitwan National Park, Nepal.
 He has co-produced a documentary film and is currently writing a monograph about elephant handling practice in Nepal.
 He is also preparing further research projects on ethnoveterinary knowledge and on elephant handler life histories.
 Piers also has teaching interests in South Asian religion, culture and society.

 Aditya is member of the Anthropology programme.
 His research icenters on the religious culture of Rajasthan and that of the Himalayan region of Kumaon using a combination of anthropological, textual and historical approaches.
 His interests cover oral traditions and ritual performance, pilgrimage, 'folk' Hinduism, multi-media and cultural studies, as well post-colonial and post-modern issues related to the study of Hinduism.
 His current research is focused on narratives and rituals of embodiment and notions of social justice with regard to Goludev, a widely worshipped folk deity from Kumaon.